 Step 3: With a 2 tablespoon cookie scoop, form balls and dip into the powdered sugar, completely covering the balls of dough.

 FAQ’s and tips

-I have two tips that help the powdered sugar to go on smoothly and to still be there after they come out of the oven.
-First sift the powdered sugar so that is is free from clumps, and second, roll the cookie balls several times in the powdered sugar so that they are completely covered with a thick layer.
+I have two tips that help the powdered sugar go on smoothly and still be there after they come out of the oven.
+First sift the powdered sugar so that it is free from clumps, and second, roll the cookie balls several times in the powdered sugar so that they are completely covered with a thick layer.

-You have to refrigerate the dough or they will be very thin and flat.
+You have to refrigerate the dough for this lemon cookie recipe or they will be very thin and flat.
 That’s because the butter is melted.
 Refrigerating the dough allows the fat to harden so that they don’t spread too much when baking.

 I’ve found that a small 2 tablespoon cookie scoop makes the perfect sized cookie.
 If you go larger, they seem to flatten out more.

 These can be stored at room temperature for up to 5 days.
 You can alternatively freeze them for 3 months.

 Dust your hands with a little powdered sugar and it’ll work like flour to keep the dough from sticking.

 Don’t let the cookies overbake.
 If you take them out just at the 10 minute mark and let them sit a few minutes on the cookie sheet afterwards, they’ll set perfectly.

 Love lemons, try some of these lemony desserts